ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Basic
 -----
-Basic authentication is one of the simplest authentication options to use but is also the most insecure.
-This is because the username and password are base64 encoded, and if the network traffic is not over TLS then it can be decoded by anyone.

-Basic authentication can only be used for local accounts and has no native message encryption support unless it is used over TLS.
+Basic authentication is one of the simplest authentication options to use, but is also the most insecure.
+This is because the username and password are simply base64 encoded, and if a secure channel is not in use (eg, HTTPS) then it can be decoded by anyone.
+Basic authentication can only be used for local accounts (not domain accounts).

 The following example shows host vars configured for basic authentication::